ds-ricky/Python-Projects/Projects/README.md

 ## Current Projects

+- [Blind Auction](Blind%20Auction/): A simple Python program that simulates a blind auction where bidders enter their names and bids, and the program determines the winner.
 - [Caesar Cypher](Caesar%20Cypher/): A simple Python implementation of the Caesar Cipher for encrypting and decrypting messages, with both command-line and GUI interfaces.
 - [Hangman](Hangman/): A classic word-guessing game implemented in Python with a console interface.
 - [Password Generator](Password%20Generator/): A Python-based password generator that creates secure passwords using letters, numbers, and symbols.